a-easterly/Mech105-Algorithms/README.md

 # Mech105-Algorithms

-***This repository contains all algorithms created for Mech-105, Fall 2021, with MATLAB using different numerical methods.
+***This repository contains all algorithms and other codes created for Mech-105, Fall 2021, with MATLAB using different numerical methods.
 The folders are in numeric order of code creation date.***

 Each section has the code used, a more in-depth description, and the original date of creation.

+THe following four folders contain the code for the alrgorithms made:

- Algorithm Title              | Description
+ Algorithm Folder Title              | Description
 -------------------------- | ----------
 **Matricies** | Creates special matrix in MATLAB from any number for rows and columns **Root Finding** | Uses built in MATLAB functions to find the root of a a function